 Not everyone is gifted with the ability to deliver an exceptional presentation.
-But successful public speaking isn’t mere luck; it’s using best practices rooted in scientific studies of audiences that make the difference between good and great.
-Most of what is written about speaking is focused on what to do, not why it should be done.
-Here are some key principles that will help you craft an awe-inspiring presentation:
+But successful public speaking isn’t mere luck.
+It’s using best practices rooted in science that make the difference between good and great.
+Here are four key principles that will help you give a great presentation:

-Great public speakers know that an audience’s attention span will start to wane, but why?
-Professor J. W. Niemantsverdriet of the European Federation of Catalysis Societies, an international scientific organization, studied how audiences pay attention to presentations.
+Great public speakers likely know that an audience’s attention span will start to wane, but why?
+J. W. Niemantsverdriet, Ph.D., scientific director at Syngaschem BV, looked at how audiences pay attention to presentations.

-At first, most people are all ears, listening closely to what a speaker says, but their attention gradually drops to around 10 to 20 percent of its original level.
-The audience’s attention peaks again toward the speech’s conclusion.
+At first, most people are all ears, listening closely to what a speaker says, but their attention gradually drops to around 10% to 20% of its original level before peaking again toward the speech’s conclusion.

-This attention curve suggests that speakers should state their main points near the beginning of their presentations and summarize them at the end.
-It’s also a good idea to divide a presentation into several sections, each one with an intermediate conclusion.
-Niemantsverdriet wrote about the attention curve for presenting scientific findings in academia, but his strategy works for any public speaker looking to improve the audience’s attention level.
+This attention curve suggests that, to give a great presentation, speakers should state a brief summary of their work—or their main points—near the beginning and summarize it at the end.
+It’s also a good idea to “divide your presentation in several parts, each ended by an intermediate conclusion,” writes Niemantsverdriet.
+While Niemantsverdriet wrote about the attention curve for presenting scientific findings in academia, his strategy works for any public speaker looking to improve their audience’s attention level.

-Renowned speakers use stories because stories keep the audience members’ brains entertained and active.
+Renowned speakers use stories because stories keep audience members’ brains entertained and active.

 If you’re an inexperienced presentation speaker, don’t let your mind and emotional being get the best of you.
 Minimize your fear of public speaking by conducting a series of mock presentations.

-One good way of combating anxiety is with practice.
+Practice is one good way to combat this anxiety and give a great presentation.
 After preparing your materials, invite some of your friends to be your audience and do an actual presentation.
-When you expose yourself to an undesirable stimulus over and over again, you become less sensitive to fear.
-In psychology, this is considered a desensitization strategy and it works wonders for public speaking.
+When you expose yourself to an undesirable stimulus over and over again, you can become less sensitive to your fear.
+In psychology, this is considered exposure therapy and it may work wonders for public speaking.

 Truth be told, your audience will absorb more than just what you say during your presentation.
-They will also grasp the messages conveyed byyour body movements, tone of voice, gestures, attire, and choice of materials.
-According to the studies of James Borg and Albert Mehrabian, more than 60 percent of the message you convey can be attributed to your body language.
+They will also grasp the messages conveyed by your body movements, tone of voice and gestures, among other nonverbal forms of communication.

-When you have relaxed facial muscles, good eye contact, and moderate tone of voice, the audience will assume you are confident and experienced.
-But when you cross your arms in front of you, for example, you are putting up a barrier to trust.
-When you have a sloppy or typo-prone PowerPoint presentation, the audience will stop listening to the content you’ve been deliveringand start critiquing the mistakes they see.
-You lose credibility in the audience’s eyes.
+When you have relaxed facial muscles, good eye contact and a moderate tone of voice, the audience may assume you are confident and experienced.
+But when you cross your arms in front of you, for example, you may be seen as defensive.
+Additionally, when you have a sloppy or typo-prone PowerPoint presentation, the audience may start silently critiquing the mistakes they see.
+Poor choices in nonverbal communication may cause you to lose attention or credibility in the audience’s eyes.

-Because nonverbal communication matters, don’t just focus on what to present, but also on how you deliver your topic.
+Because nonverbal communication matters, don’t just focus on what you present, but also consider how you deliver your topic.
 Your presentation is a package of knowledge, delivery style and audiovisual materials.
-Maximize all your resources; don’t take any for granted, or concentrate on one at the expense of the others.
+Maximize all your resources; don’t take any for granted or concentrate on one at the expense of the others.